 Just because small dense LDL exists, however, that doesn’t mean you should automatically take a drug if your LDL is high.

 Remember, there’s even a “good” cholesterol, or high-density lipoprotein (HDL).
 HDL is favorable since it scavenges cholesterol from your body and blood vessels.
 The cholesterol is taken up by HDL, and then gets transported to the liver where the cholesterol is recycled to be used again.

 If someone shot you with an arrow in the leg, would you want a medicine that just stops the bleeding?
 Of course not — you would want the arrow taken out.
 In a way, cholesterol-lowering drugs are like drugs that would stop the bleeding in this example.
 The problem is that they don’t address the main cause.
 High cholesterol may be a natural response to a different problem: inflammation.

 Chronic inflammation can be measured in the body by measuring C-reactive protein (CRP).
 It looks like CRP may be an even better marker for measuring heart attack risk than LDL.
 Why is it believed that high cholesterol is a response to inflammation?
 Because when under stress, the body gears up to produce more cells and, therefore, produces more cholesterol.

-Could High Cholesterol Actually Be Good For You?
+Could High Cholesterol Actually Be Good for You?

-In a manner of speaking, high cholesterol is actually a normal response from the body.
+In a manner of speaking, high cholesterol is a normal response from the body.
 This brings to mind the question: Does it make sense to lower cholesterol at all?
-In fact, some studies show that people who have a high CRP and a high LDL are actually at less risk for cardiovascular disease than those with a high CRP and low LDL.
-So for these people, high LDL cholesterol may actually be protective.
+In fact, some studies show that people who have a high CRP and a high LDL are at less risk for cardiovascular disease than those with a high CRP and low LDL.
+So for these people, high LDL cholesterol may be protective.